RgbTrouw/Qs-Messenger/README.md

 The source is mostly clean.
 Only the server source might be hard to follow at times, especially when it comes to the list handling.

 The client source does contain some unused objects.
-These are within the "Source/Objects" folder and ar just a working "FriendsList" object version, but without the Widget component.
+These are within the "Source/Objects" folder and are just a working "FriendsList" object version, but without the Widget component.
+The used components are within the "Objects/Windows" folder.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------